aaalaniz/aaron/README.md

-A personal website with my contact information, blog, and resume.
+A personal website with my contact information.